 Multiple Mini Interviews

-Beginning in the fall of 2013 the Office of Admissions will implement the Multiple Mini Interview (MMI) for our medical school applicants.
+Invited applicants will experience the Multiple Mini Interview (MMI) style of interview.
 Applicants will participate in a circuit of eight independent short interview stations.
 They review a scenario for two minutes and then meet with a rater to discuss the scenario for six minutes.
 The applicant then moves to the next station and a new rater.
 The rater then provides an assessment of their interaction with the applicant.
 The station scenarios do not test or assess scientific knowledge but instead focus on issues such as communication, ethics, critical thinking, teamwork and opinions on health care issues.

 Due to the complex nature of the MMI, if an applicant arrives late or misses the start of the interviews, they will have to return on another date to complete the MMI.
 Directions to UMMS